EACH POINT ON THE CHAIN

 “New analysis of Education Department data show just how risky PLUS loans are for these families.
 This analysis also shows that when parent loans and student loans are considered together, federal student loan policies are driving an intergenerational accumulation of debt that burden the neediest families.

 This report looks at the Parent PLUS loan program and how it exacerbates the racial wealth divide by promoting debt among low-income Black families.
 The report focuses on Black families because they experience a wider racial wealth divide, and there is alarming new evidence that they also have the worst student loan repayment outcomes of any racial or ethnic demographic.
 The first part of the report examines the demographics of Parent PLUS families using Education Department data.
 It looks at average intergenerational debt for those families who borrow using PLUS and student loans.

 This analysis reveals that low-income Black families are burdened with large intergenerational education debts compared to their white peers.
 The second part of this report focuses on the implications of the racial wealth gap and how policies like PLUS have widened it.
 It shows how the PLUS program has come roaring back to life after the credit check regulation was weakened.”

-- At the end of the report, Fishman makes policy recommendations: “Add an ability-to-pay measure using [Expected Family Contribution],” “Prevent institutions from listing PLUS loan amounts in financial aid letters,” “Hold colleges accountable for Parent PLUS default rates,” and more.
+- At the end of the report popup: yes, Fishman makes policy recommendations: “Add an ability-to-pay measure using [Expected Family Contribution],” “Prevent institutions from listing PLUS loan amounts in financial aid letters,” “Hold colleges accountable for Parent PLUS default rates,” and more.